Welding processes for pipeline repairs

 “It’s an increased push from the pipeline owning companies to move toward better welding practices that reduce hydrogen in the weld during construction,” he says.
 “So obviously moving to a wire process allows that to happen for the contractor, and then simultaneously gives them the benefit of improved construction speeds.”

-In addition to high weld quality and productivity benefits, wire processes can also help reduce operator fatigue by reducing the number of passes required, and they allow for easier implementation of higher strength consumables, which is a growing trend in the industry.
+Wire processes can also help reduce operator fatigue by reducing the number of passes required.
+Plus, they allow for easier implementation of higher strength consumables, which is a growing trend in the industry.

 Enbridge sees success with a switch

-Industry leader Enbridge, Inc., recently made a change to the welding processes used for pipeline repairs and tie-ins on several of its sites, switching from traditional stick welding to advanced wire processes.
-Productivity improved significantly — with weld time reduced by 40% — allowing Enbridge to meet timelines and complete more projects while maintaining its high safety standards.
+Industry leader Enbridge, Inc., recently switched to advanced wire processes for pipeline repairs and tie-ins on several of its sites.
+Productivity improved significantly — with weld time reduced by 40% — allowing Enbridge to complete more projects while maintaining high safety standards.

-In-service repair welding is a critical part of the operation across Enbridge’s entire U.S. system of pipelines — with the company using up to 300 welders in a given construction season.
+In-service repair welding is a critical part of the operation across Enbridge’s entire U.S. system of pipelines.
+In fact, the company uses up to 300 welders in a given construction season.

 Wire welding processes were not traditionally used in the field, but the company believed a process change could improve productivity to meet demanding timelines while also meeting the low hydrogen requirements that are critical for pipeline welding.

-The company converted from stick welding to advanced wire processes for some of its pipeline repair and tie-ins, using pulsed GMAW and Regulated Metal Deposition (RMD®) processes with XMT® 350 FieldPro™ power sources and Smart Feeders from Miller Electric Mfg.
-LLC.
+The company converted some of its projects to pulsed GMAW and Regulated Metal Deposition (RMD®) processes with XMT® 350 FieldPro™ power sources and Smart Feeders.

 With RMD, a modified short-circuit GMAW process, the welding system anticipates and controls the short circuit, then reduces the welding current to create a consistent metal transfer.
 Precisely controlled metal transfer provides uniform droplet deposition, making it easier for the operator to control the puddle.
-Advanced welding processes, such as pulsed GMAW or modified short-circuit GMAW, are also more forgiving to variations in stickout and result in a calm stable arc, which makes it easier to control.
+Advanced welding processes are also more forgiving to stickout variations and produce a calm, stable and easier to control arc.

-Enbridge leaders said the addition of wire welding to the company’s maintenance program resulted in timelines becoming more flexible and arc time decreasing, while still meeting safety standards.
+Enbridge leaders said the addition of wire welding to the company’s maintenance program resulted in more flexible and decreased arc time, while still meeting safety standards.
 That efficiency allowed the company to conduct more projects in a given year.

 They also stressed that the productivity gains happened without an impact on weld quality.